alexch/deck.rb/README.md

   * haml
   * tilt
 * option to render all JS and CSS inline, for a self-contained HTML doc
+* `deck --build dir foo.md`
+  * create a self-contained static site inside dir
-  * and maybe images too, base64-encoded
+  * copies (or inlines) deck.js source, generated html, and axiliary files e.g. images
+  * hell, maybe it should inline everything *including* images (using those base64 urls or whatever) into a single HTML file
 * build and push into a gh-pages branch
 * build and push into a heroku app
 * find any lines that start with a <p>.(something) and turn them into <p class="something">